tailwindlabs/tailwindcss-intellisense/packages/vscode-tailwindcss/README.md

 **Default: `null`**

-By default the extension will automatically use the first `tailwind.config.{js,cjs,mjs,ts}` file that it can find to provide Tailwind CSS IntelliSense.
+By default the extension will automatically use the first `tailwind.config.{js,cjs,mjs,ts,cts,mts}` file that it can find to provide Tailwind CSS IntelliSense.
 Use this setting to manually specify the config file(s) yourself instead.

 If your project contains a single Tailwind config file you can specify a string value: